thiagomata/prime-numbers/README.md

 but we decided to switch to Stainless because of the better support for Scala.

-This rewriting process is still ongoing, and we are currently working on the properties of prime numbers.
+This rewriting process is still ongoing,

-## Prime Properties
+## Proved Properties

 ### Division and Modulo Properties

-The article [Properties of Division and Modulo](./modulo.md) proves the following theorems:
+The article [Properties of Division and Modulo](./modulo.md) describes how the current code proves the following theorems:

 ```math
 \begin{align*} \\